mm-zzg/vchub-en-v50/docs/management-platform/networking.md

 **Example 1: No root certificate uploaded to the Trust Store of Node A and Node B**

-Step 1: On Node A,** **go to "Node" → "Certificate Management", configure the *Redundancy and Networking Certificate*.
+Step 1: On Node A,go to "Node" → "Certificate Management", configure the *Redundancy and Networking Certificate*.

-Step 2: On Node A,** **navigate to ”Node” → “Networking“ → “General Settings“, enable *Networking*.
-Keep “Require Two Way Authentication“ disabled.
+Step 2: On Node A,navigate to "Node" → "Networking" → "General Settings", enable *Networking*.
+Keep "Require Two Way Authentication" disabled.

-Step 3: On Node B,** **go to "Node" → "Certificate Management", configure the *Redundancy and Networking Certificate*.
+Step 3: On Node B,go to "Node" → "Certificate Management", configure the *Redundancy and Networking Certificate*.

-Step 4: On Node B,** **navigate to ”Node” → “Networking“ → “General Settings“, enable *Networking*.
+Step 4: On Node B,navigate to "Node" → "Networking" → "General Settings", enable *Networking*.

-Step 5: On Node A, navigate to ”Node” → “Networking“ → ** **"Outgoing Connections", create a new connection to Node B , the outgoing address should be set to the identifier of Node B, such as its node name or host address.
+Step 5: On Node A, navigate to "Node" → "Networking" → "Outgoing Connections", create a new connection to Node B , the outgoing address should be set to the identifier of Node B, such as its node name or host address.

-Step 6: On Node B, navigate to ”Node” → “Networking“ → ** **"Incoming Connections", under the certificate list, approve Node A’s certificate.
+Step 6: On Node B, navigate to "Node" → "Networking" → "Incoming Connections", under the certificate list, approve Node A’s certificate.
 Once approved, Node A will appear in the incoming connections list.

 Step 7: On Node B, approve Node A’s connection from the incoming connection list.
 Once approved, the networking connection between Node A and Node B is established.